Download the NHC Product Description User's Guide for all tropical cyclone-related

 Tropical Cyclone Discussions are issued on all Atlantic and

-Eastern Pacific tropical and subtropical cyclones every six hours.
+eastern Pacific tropical and subtropical cyclones every six hours.
 Special tropical

 cyclone discussions may be issued at any time due to significant changes in warnings or in the cyclone.